-All applicants of Silicon Valley University (SVU) whose native language is not English must demonstrate an established level of English language proficiency through either the TOEFL® (Test of English as a Foreign Language) or the academic format of the IELTSTM (International English Language Testing System).
+All applicants of Silicon Valley University (SVU) whose native language is not English must demonstrate an established level of English language proficiency through either the TOEFL® (Test of English as a Foreign Language), the academic format of the IELTSTM (International English Language Testing System), or the TOEIC® (Test of English for International Communication).

 - The TOEFL® Test Test of English as a Foreign Language.
 The TOEFL® test is the most widely accepted English-language test in the world. - IELTSTM is the International English Language Testing System.
-It measures ability to communicate in English across all four language skills listening, reading, writing, and speaking for people who intend to study or work where English is the language of communication.
+It measures ability to communicate in English across all four language skills - listening, reading, writing, and speaking - for people who intend to study or work where English is the language of communication. - The TOEIC® Test Test of English for International Communication.
+The TOEIC® test provides reliable measurement of English proficiency and it is used by hundreds of companies, government agencies, and English language learning programs.

 The test must have been taken within two years of the first trimester of enrollment.
-When submitting the test scores to SVU.
-The original test scores are required; applicants may submit the scores in person or by mail.
+The original test scores are required to be submitted to SVU by applicants, either in person or by mail.

-The following table explains the TOEFL® and IELTSTM requirements at SVU.
-Note that there is no separate essay score on the internet-based TOEFL® as essay scores are included in the Writing score.
-Although the internet-based TOEFL® includes a Speaking component, a minimum score on the Speaking section is not required.
+The following table explains the TOEFL®, IELTSTM, and TOEIC® requirements at SVU.
+Note that there is no separate essay score on the internet-based TOEFL® as essay scores are included in the writing score.
+Although the internet-based TOEFL® includes a speaking component, a minimum score on the speaking section is not required.